ibm-cloud-docs/account/index.md

 {: caption="Table 1.
 Comparison of {{site.data.keyword.Bluemix_notm}} accounts" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the feature.
 The column headers identify the account type.
 To understand which features apply to the account types, navigate to the row, and find the feature that you're interested in."}

-If you created an account before 05 October 2021, you might be using a [Lite account](#liteaccount) that didn't require you to provide a credit card when you registered.
-Nothing has changed with your existing Lite account or the available lite service plans.
-However, no new Lite accounts can be created after 05 October 2021.
-Additinally, only Lite accounts created before 12 August 2021 can use 186 GBH of free buildpacks and Cloud Foundry apps with up to 256 MB of free, instantaneous runtime memory per month.
-The use of one org in one {{site.data.keyword.Bluemix_notm}} region is supported.
+An update for {{site.data.keyword.cloud_notm}} account registration is being released incrementally beginning on 14 October 2021 that requires credit card information when you sign up, which creates a Pay-As-You-Go account.
+If you created an account before this date, you might be using a [Lite account](#liteaccount) that didn't require a credit card.
+Nothing has changed with existing Lite accounts or the available Lite service plans.
+Additionally, only Lite accounts created before 12 August 2021 can use the 186 GBH of free buildpacks and Cloud Foundry apps with up to 256 MB of free, instantaneous runtime memory per month.
+The use of one org in one {{site.data.keyword.Bluemix_notm}} region is supported for Lite accounts.
 {: note}

 ## Pay-As-You-Go account
 {: #paygo}

-With a Pay-As-You-Go account, you can access the full {{site.data.keyword.Bluemix_notm}} catalog, including all free and lite plans.
+With a Pay-As-You-Go account, you can access the full {{site.data.keyword.Bluemix_notm}} catalog, including all Free and Lite plans.
 You pay only for billable services that you use, with no long-term contracts or commitments.
 When you register with {{site.data.keyword.cloud_notm}}, you get a Pay-As-You-Go account, and you receive a [$200 credit](/docs/account?topic=account-upgrading-account) to help get you started.
 You can use the $200 credit on {{site.data.keyword.Bluemix_notm}} products.

 You can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 Your charges are based on your use of {{site.data.keyword.Bluemix_notm}} computing and services.
 If you use more than the free runtime and service allowances, you receive a monthly invoice that provides details about your resource charges.
 You can [set up spending notifications](/docs/billing-usage?topic=billing-usage-spending) to get notified when your account or a particular service reaches a specific spending threshold that you set.